Route 66 Bridge

 A Link to the Past, a Path to the Future

-Route 66 carried motorists more than 2,400 miles from Chicago to Los Angeles.
-At its peak, the historic Meramec River Bridge transported millions of travelers as they journeyed across the State of Missouri on the Main Street of America.
-Refurbishing this historic bridge will preserve its legacy while providing new life and purpose.
+Route 66 once carried motorists more than 2,400 miles from Chicago to Los Angeles.
+At its height, the historic Meramec River Bridge welcomed millions of travelers as they crossed Missouri along the “Main Street of America.”
+Restoring this landmark will preserve its legacy while giving it new life and purpose.

 Preserving, Restoring & Protecting